Can kids use Linux distributions? And is it suitable for school use?

 Hence, to give you a head start, we have curated a list of the best Linux distributions tailored for education.

 For a kid, a distribution has to offer a user-friendly UI minus the advanced functionalities.

-You may argue that it can be done with any mainstream, beginner-friendly distro like Ubuntu, Mint or Zorin.
-You are right, but if a distribution comes with essential tools baked in and makes it easy to use, kids will quickly learn to use it and have fun.
+You may argue that it can be done with any mainstream, beginner-friendly distro like Ubuntu, or Mint.
+You are right, but if a distribution comes with essential tools necessary for education baked in, it makes things easy and convenient.

 1. Endless OS